hexatomic/hexatomic/docs/user/src/usage/projects.md

 ![Opening a project in Hexatomic](open-salt-project.png)

-After opening a Salt project, you can select *Save Salt Project*, which will write out the Salt XML files into the same folder as they have been loaded from or *Save Salt Project As...*  to select a different location.
+After opening a Salt project, you can select *Save Salt Project*, which will save the project as Salt XML files in the structure explained at the beginning of this section into the same folder that they have been loaded from.
+Alternatively, you can select *Save Salt Project As...*  to select a different location to save the files to.
 You can see the currently loaded Salt project path in the Window title.
 If there are unsaved changes in any document or in the corpus structure, a *\** will be appended to the title.